xbmc/repo-plugins/plugin.video.mediathekview/README.md

 created automatically if it does not yet exist on the database server.
 However, the specified database user must also have sufficient user rights in order to do this.

-When you have a running MySQL server avaible, you have only to create the database by running the SQL script `resources/sql/filmliste-mysql-v1.sql`.

 The connection to the database can be configured in the addon settings in the "Database Settings" section.